 In this day and age, almost everyone has a digital footprint.
-It can be hard to keep track of where you leave your mark on the internet, but malicious eyes are watching.
-How safe is your data, specifically, your photos?
+It can be hard to keep track of where you leave your mark on the internet, but evil eyes are watching.
+So how safe is your data, specifically your photos?

 Let’s talk about that.

 As it is generally regarded as a messaging service, most people aren’t too worried about the pictures they send.
 This is, of course, because they assume that only the recipient can see the picture.

 If you are among the unconcerned, you’re right.
 Though Whatsapp had fallen prey to evil users in its early days, it has been primarily cybercriminal-proof since the update in 2016 when it adapted end-to-end encryption.

 Every message you send on Whatsapp is secured with end-to-end encryption, guaranteeing security in transit.
 In simple terms, this means that nobody except the intended recipient can see your message.

 Whatsapp’s TextSecure protocol issues a new key for every message you send.
 Whatsapp doesn’t store the decryption keys in a centralised server, but only on the user’s device.